Knowledge Hub

 What is a medical certificate?

-A medical certificate is a clinician-issued document confirming relevant medical information for a specific purpose (for example: fitness to travel, medical absence, or a health-related cancellation).
-The content of any certificate depends on the information available and the clinician’s judgement at the time of assessment.
+A medical certificate is a document issued by an independent GMC-registered doctor confirming relevant medical information for a specific purpose (for example: fitness to travel, medical absence, or a health-related cancellation).
+The content of any certificate depends on the information available and the doctor’s independent clinical judgement at the time of assessment.

 Purpose-specific

-Written to meet common requirements for that scenario.
+Written by the doctor to meet common requirements for that scenario.

 Time-sensitive

-Reflects health status at the time of assessment.
+Reflects health status at the time of the GP’s assessment.

 Process